hanstananda/CZ3002-Assignment2/README.md

 ## Folder structure

-All source codes are under `src/main/java/cz3002/group43` and the unit tests are under `src/test/java/cz3002/group43`, where `cz3002.group43` is the group id for this java project.
+All source codes are located under `src/main/java/cz3002/group43` and the tests are under `src/test/java/cz3002/group43`.
+`cz3002.group43` denotes the group id for this java project.

 Following are further explanation of folder structure in the source code directory:
 *   `actions`
-    This folder contains java classes which are responsible to handle the Actions from the MVC struts.
+    This directory contains java classes which are responsible to handle the actions from the MVC struts.
+For example, our `LoginAction` and `IndexAction`, which handle, process, and serve requests from Login and Homepage respectively, are located in this directory.
 *   `models`
-    This folder contains java classes which are responsible to specify the models available in the MVC struts, as well as to communicate with the database.
+    This directory contains java classes which are responsible to specify the models available in the MVC struts, as well as to communicate with the database.
+Our `UserModel` which saves the User Model and communicates with the database  is located in this directory.
 *   `utils`
-    This folder contains java classes that is used to provide utility functions used within the project.
+    This directory contains java classes which are used to provide utility functions used within the project.
+For example, `PasswordHasher` class, which is responsible to hash the password sent from the user is located in this directory.

-The configuration files (log configuration, struts configuration, server configuration) are located under `src/main/resources`.
+All resource files are located under `src/main/resources`.
+This includes configuration files such as log configuration, struts configuration, server configuration.
+The database generation script `Database_generator.sql` is located here as well.

-The `.jsp` files are located under `/src/main/webapp`.
+All ‘.jsp’, ‘.css’, and other files related to the website UI are located under ‘/src/main/webapp’.

 ## Contributors
 This is built by Assignment Group 43 of CZ3002, consisting of: